ryjen/ryjen.github.io/content/post/sdlc-methodologies.md

 categories: [engineering]
 ---

-At the end of the day, software methodologies is all some form of [Development Lifecycle](https://en.wikipedia.org/wiki/Systems_development_life_cycle).
+At the end of the day, software methodologies are all some form of [Development Lifecycle](https://en.wikipedia.org/wiki/Systems_development_life_cycle).

 That is to say, the *individuals* unit of work, the *team's* unit of work and the *business*, are in one of several stages.